 Directions

-Combine condensed milk, butterscotch topping, and butter in a glass heatproof measuring cup.
+Combine evaporated milk, butterscotch topping, and butter in a glass heatproof measuring cup.
 Heat in microwave for 1 minute.
 Remove and stir until butter has melted and incorporated into mixture.
 Meanwhile heat cream soda in another heatproof measuring cup for 1 minute 30 seconds.
 Divide butterscotch mixture between 2 (10 to 12-ounce) mugs.
 Fill mugs with heated cream soda and stir thoroughly.
 Serve garnished with a cinnamon stick or an old-fashioned butterscotch candy stick.

 Wow, so that is butterbeer?
 Sounds really sweet.
 I think I would die if I drank that!!
 Sweet memories of Harry Potter though.